chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ### Variant 1 (requires NetLogo 6.1.0 or higher): Manual Installation via NetLogo Extension Manager

 Use the Extension Manager provided by NetLogo by selecting `Tools` in the menu bar, followed by `Extensions ...`.
 In the dialog, scroll down to the extension `DBSCAN` and click `Install`.
+You can now use it in your models.
 For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).

 ### Variant 2: Downloading jar files and placing in extensions folder